hfp/libxs/README.md

 make CXX=CC CC=cc FC=ftn
 ```

 A variety of build environments is out-of-the-box compatible, see [https://github.com/hfp/libxs/wiki/Compatibility](https://github.com/hfp/libxs/wiki/Compatibility).
 If the build process is not successful, it may help to avoid advanced GCC flags.
-This is useful with a tool chain, which pretends to be GCC-compatible (or is treated as such) but fails to consume the afore mentioned flags:
+This is useful with a tool chain, which pretends to be GCC-compatible (and is treated as such) but fails to consume the afore mentioned flags:

 ```bash
 make COMPATIBLE=1
 ```

 In case of outdated Binutils, compilation can fail to assemble code when building the library (this has nothing to do with JIT-generated code and it does not affect how JIT-code is targeting the system).
-To workaround failing compilation, `INTRINSICS=1` can be used to statically depend on the desired target e.g., `AVX=3 MIC=0`, or `AVX=2`.
-If the target is omitted, the default target flags are used:
+In contrast to the default (`INTRINSICS=2`), `INTRINSICS=1` enables to statically depend on the desired target e.g., `AVX=3 MIC=0`, or `AVX=2` (if the target is omitted, the default target is used).
+Try to work around failing compilation with:

 ```bash
 make INTRINSICS=1